shotamishima/feast-sample/README.md

-# Feastv 0.12 sample
+# Feast v0.12 sample

 ## Reference
  - https://docs.feast.dev/getting-started

 ## Prepare
    - Create S3 bucket (optional)
-        Not use in tutorial.
+     - Not use in tutorial.
    - Create Redshift Cluster
      - Need to assume IAM role to FullAccess to S3
    - Create EC2 instance to execute feast core.
      - Need to attach IAM role to FullAccess to S3, DynamoDB and Redshift.

 ## Procedure
 - install feast for aws